Learning Representations that Support Extrapolation: Results

 One unexpected result was that sub-batch normalization was the second best performing technique.
 This was surprising because previous work has found batch normalization works better with larger batch sizes \cite{wu2018group}.
 We speculate that normalizing over small sub-batches might implicitly regularize the learned representations by introducing a source of noise during training, enabling stronger extrapolation.
 However, we note that batch normalization actually outperforms sub-batch normalization within the training region, suggesting that normalizing over larger batches is indeed better in the traditional IID generalization regime.

 Here, we have focused on the benefits of normalization for generalization, but a common reason for applying normalization techniques to neural networks is to decrease training time.
-We found in our simulations that TCN provided a comparable acceleration in training speed to batch normalization (training time courses are presented in the Supplementary Material), demonstrating that it is also useful for this purpose.
+We found in our simulations that context normalization provided a comparable acceleration in training speed to batch normalization (training time courses are presented in the Supplementary Material), demonstrating that it is also useful for this purpose.

-We also performed an analysis to better understand how TCN shaped the representations learned by our networks.
-We found that TCN encouraged the learning of representations that mirrored the linear structure of the stimulus space, and that this structure was preserved across the test regions in a manner that supported extrapolation (Supplementary Material).
+We also performed an analysis to better understand how context normalization shaped the representations learned by our networks.
+We found that context normalization encouraged the learning of representations that mirrored the linear structure of the stimulus space, and that this structure was preserved across the test regions in a manner that supported extrapolation (Supplementary Material).

-Finally, we note that, although TCN does indeed enable a substantial increase in the ability to extrapolate, extrapolation is still far from perfect.
+Finally, we note that, although context normalization does indeed enable a substantial increase in the ability to extrapolate, extrapolation is still far from perfect.
 Thus, we see the VAEC dataset as a tool to aid in the development of methods with even stronger abilities to extrapolate.